essbee808/factivity/README.md

 # FACTivities

-Welcome to FACTivities.
+Welcome to FACTivity.
 This content management system was created to simplify the planning process for both organizers and attendees.
 This Sinatra application utilizes CRUD actions and an MVC framework.

 ## Installation